zketosis/liam/frontend/packages/e2e/README.md

 # e2e

-This package is for running end-to-end (E2E) tests, using Playwright to automatically test different parts of our application.
+This package is for running end-to-end (E2E) tests using [Playwright](https://playwright.dev/).
+It allows us to automatically test different parts of our application, including UI changes using **Visual Regression Testing (VRT)**.

-## Script
+## Running Tests Locally

+### Run E2E Tests &  Visual Regression Tests
+To execute E2E tests locally, use the following command:

 ```bash
 pnpm test:e2e
 ```

+This command runs all end-to-end tests and checks for unexpected UI changes using snapshot comparisons.

+### Updating Visual Regression Snapshots

-When running VRT for the first time, first make a screenshot of the comparison source.
+When running VRT for the first time, or when intentionally modifying the UI, you need to update the snapshot images.

 For example: